 Reconsider Your Weed Use After You ‘Pass’

 Weed is increasingly legal for recreational use in a number of states (11, including the District of Columbia, as of the close of 2019), and for medicinal use in many more (33 states).
-Yet, just because weed may be legal, there are still potential problems for users.
+Yet, just because weed may be legal, there are still potential problems for users, other than testing positive on a drug test.
 It may be tough to get a job, or keep one, not to mention the negative effects that constant cannabis use can have on everyday living.

 Weed Continues to be a Problem for Employers